Everything you need to know about the EU One-Stop-Shop

 Cancellation of participation in the OSS procedure is generally possible at the Federal Central Tax Office (Bundeszentralamt für Steuern, BZSt) subject to a cancellation period of 15 days at the beginning of a new taxation period (calendar quarter) with effect from this period.

 Changes in registration data must be notified to the Federal Central Tax Office (BZSt) electronically (use of BOP access, under the heading “Forms”) by the tenth day of the month following the change in circumstances at the latest.

-However, a change of company name and address must be reported exclusively to the competent tax office.
+However, a company name and address change must be reported exclusively to the competent tax office.

 Registration data may be changed within three years after the deregistration from the special scheme takes effect.

 The deregistration from the special scheme shall take place at the latest on the tenth day of the month following the occurrence of the change (use of the BOP access under the heading “Forms”) if:

 - the service provision has been discontinued

 - the eligibility requirements are removed in all EU Member States

 - registration in another EU member state because the conditions for participation in Germany no longer apply (e.g. after the relocation of the registered office or after closing a permanent establishment in Germany).

 If no turnover is made for two years, the tax authority can exclude the entrepreneur from the OSS.